 - You can display a Favorites Bar above the content area of the Safari window so you can visit a favorite page with a single click on its name.
 (Choose View > Show Favorites Bar if you don’t see it.)
 Command-click a folder in the Favorites bar to open all the pages in the folder at once.

 You can see all your favorites as icons when you open a new browser window or new tab.
 Again, set this in Safari > Preferences > General > New Windows/New Tabs Open With > Favorites — if you see only Top Sites in those menus, choose it, open a new window, and switch the view back to Favorites with the toggle control in the upper right corner of the window.
 If there’s another folder of bookmarks you would like to see instead of Favorites in new windows or tabs, you can choose that folder with Safari > Preferences > General > Favorites Shows.

 You can click in the Smart Search field while viewing any other page to see a pop-up list of your favorites.

 There’s no need to put much thought into deciding between displaying Top Sites or Favorites in new windows or tabs.
 If you display Top Sites in new windows, you still have ready access to your Favorites from the pop-up Favorites list displayed by clicking the Smart Search field and, if you choose to show it, from the Favorites Bar.
-And, if you prefer to focus on Favorites instead, you can add Frequently Visited Sites to the Favorites display by choosing Bookmarks > Show Frequently Visited Sites in Favorites.
+And, if you prefer to focus on Favorites instead, you can add Frequently Visited Sites to the Favorites display by choosing Bookmarks > Show Frequently Visited Sites